dotnet/docs-maui/docs/migration/layouts.md

 ## Grid

-The biggest change in `Grid` behavior between Xamarin.Forms and .NET MAUI is that grids don't automatically add missing rows and columns for you.
-For example, in Xamarin.Forms you could add controls to a `Grid` without specifying their row behavior:
+The biggest change in <xref:Microsoft.Maui.Controls.Grid> behavior between Xamarin.Forms and .NET MAUI is that grids don't automatically add missing rows and columns for you.
+For example, in Xamarin.Forms you could add controls to a <xref:Microsoft.Maui.Controls.Grid> without specifying their row behavior:

 ```xml
 <Grid>